aspose-words/Aspose.Words-Documentation/net/getting-started/licensing/_index.md

 ## Using Multiple Aspose Products

-If you use multiple Aspose products in your application, such as Aspose.Words and Aspose.Cells, here are a few useful tips:
+If you use multiple Aspose products in your application, such as Aspose.Words and Aspose.Cells, here are numerous useful tips:

 * Set the License for each Aspose product separately.
 Even if you have a single license file for all components, for example, "Aspose.Total.lic", you still need to call **SetLicense** separately for each Aspose product that you use in your application.
 * Use the Fully Qualified License Class Name.
 Each Aspose product has a **License** class in its own namespace.
 For example, Aspose.Words has [Aspose.Words.License](https://apireference.aspose.com/words/net/aspose.words/license) and Aspose.Cells has Aspose.Cells.License class.
-Using the fully qualified class name allows you to avoid confusion as to which license applies to which product.
+Using the fully qualified class name enables you to avoid confusion as to which license applies to which product.